jimpil/clojuima/README.md

 ```

 ...and that is it!
-Extract one of the two models (located in the jar) somewhere on your file-system and we're ready to test our function.
+Extract one of the two models (located in the HMMTagger.jar) somewhere on your file-system and we're ready to test our function.

      clojuima.core=> (postag-brown sample (re-seq token-regex sample) 3)